matomatical/AI-and-society/README.md

   My list of key topics, lessons, and readings, and some of my remaining questions.

+* Unsorted [links](links.md): I am to filter these and add them to a sensible place in the repository.
+Perhaps right here?
+It makes sense to have a very accessible list of resources somewhere.

 ## My notes on ethics and AI